• Skip to content

 • Disability

-Cleaning baby’s eyes, ears and nose: basics
+Cleaning baby eyes, ears and noses: basics

 You can clean your baby’s eyes, ears and nose when you’re bathing your baby.
-Warm water is all you need.
-Avoid using soap because your baby’s skin is sensitive, and soap can dry it out.
+All you need is:

-Steps for cleaning baby’s face
+Steps for cleaning baby faces

 3. Clean the corners of your baby’s eyes, wiping gently from the inside corners to the outside corners.

-5. Wipe gently around each nostril to get rid of mucus.
+4. Wipe gently around each nostril to get rid of mucus.
 It’s best not to put anything inside your baby’s nostrils.
 This can hurt the lining of the nose and cause bleeding.

-6. Wipe behind your baby’s ears and around the outside of each ear.
+5. Wipe behind your baby’s ears and around the outside of each ear.
 Don’t stick anything inside your baby’s ears, because it’s very easy to cause damage.

-7. Wipe gently under your baby’s chin and neck, making sure you wipe between the folds of skin.
+6. Wipe gently under your baby’s chin and neck, making sure you wipe between the folds of skin.

 Babies can get upset when you try to clean their face.
 Talking gently to your baby or singing a song can help with this.